Former Griz QBs Dickenson and Edwards to speak, 2013 team captains to be announced

-Ty just finished his 11th season overall as a coach at Montana in 2014, and his third season as the Grizzlies' defensive coordinator.
+Ty is now in his 12th season overall as an assistant coach at Montana overseeing the linebackers, and his third as the Grizzlies' defensive coordinator.

-A year ago, the Griz were ranked in turnover margin (+1.4), fifth in fumble recoveries (16), eighth in total turnovers (32), ninth in red zone defense and 28th in scoring defense (allowing 22.9 ppg).
+A year ago, the Griz were ranked third in turnover margin (+1.0), fifth in fumble recoveries (16), eighth in total turnovers (32), ninth in red zone defense and 28th in scoring defense (allowing 22.9 ppg).
 Three seasons ago Montana was second in the nation with 3.73 sacks a game, and fourth in rush defense (allowing 92.6 yards a game).

 Gregorak, 36, returned to Montana in 2011after a one-year stint at Central Washington, where he worked with the tight ends for the 8-3 Wildcats.
 Prior to his one-year stint at CWU, he had a seven-year tenure at Montana under the tutelage of former mentor Bobby Hauck.
 In his 11 seasons with the Griz they have won eight league championships, and have an overall record of 115-33.
 Those teams advanced to three (2004, 2008, 2009) FCS title games and two semi-finals (2006 and 2011).

-In his 11-year tenure at UM he has coached 26 all-conference players.
-This past season Griz linebackers J.P Kanongata'a and Jordan Tripp were a first team all-league picks, while fellow senior Brock Coyle was a second team selection.
+Ty is in his 15th season of coaching in the college ranks.
+During his 11-year tenure with the Grizzlies he has coached 26 all-conference players.
+In 2013, Montana linebackers J.P Kanongata'a and Jordan Tripp were first team all-league picks, while fellow senior Brock Coyle was a second team selection.
 Tripp played in the 2014 Senior Bowl and participated in the NFL combine.
 Coyle played in the 2014 NFLPA Collegiate Bowl.